 is the author of the chapbooks Relative to Blood (Penmanship Books, 2018) and What I Know of the Mountains (Anhinga Press, 2019), winner of the 2018 Rick Campbell Chapbook Prize.
 A Pakistan-born Afghan Kurdish poet, she is a recent graduate of the University of Wisconsin - Madison where she was a member of the First Wave Scholarship Program.
 Baban is a current 2021 Paul & Daisy Soros Fellow working towards an MFA in Poetry at the University of Virginia.
 She served as the 2017 Detroit Youth Poet Laureate and has received the Charles M. Hart Jr. Writers of Promise Award, George B. Hill Poetry Award, the Ron Wallace Poetry Thesis Prize, The Gearhart Poetry Prize, and the Matt Clark Editors' Choice Prize in poetry.
-Hajjar has work appearing in The Offing, Foundry, and Asian American Writers' Workshop, among others.
+Hajjar has work appearing in The Offing, Mizna, and Asian American Writers' Workshop, among others and has recently received writing support from Community of Writers Workshop and Tin House Summer Workshop.
 She is a recent Best New Poets, Best of the Net, and Pushcart Prize nominee.
 She spends most of her time avoiding running from herself.